andreas-ka/mechanico/README.md

 - Credit to Tristan Sterling also known as captainsterling on instagram, its his amazing photographs i was kind enough to borrow. https://www.sterlingandcophotography.com/etc/

-- Credit to Alexotos, huge profile in the keyboard community who let me use his images if i want. https://www.alexotos.com/
+- Credit to Alexotos, huge profile in the keyboard community who let me use his images, the hero image is from him. https://www.alexotos.com/

 - Logo in hero image made from the website https://logo.com